taylormitchell/ankify_roam/README.md

 }
 ```

-Hide bullet points simulate "View as Document" in Roam:
+Hide bullet points to simulate "View as Document" in Roam:
 ```
 li {
     list-style-type: none;